Daniel Shaw has been a weather enthusiast since the age of 11 when he watched the lightning and storms roll across the Sydney Eastern Suburbs.

 Although he loved tracking and photographing severe weather, the outbreaks of the 22nd and 24th of May 2011 changed his views forever.

-He is proud to join the thousands of other Storm Spotters in the United States and help with the warning process and provide accurate and timely information to the NWS.
-Daniel has also assisted with search and rescue efforts during the 2011 outbreak.
+He is proud to join the thousands of other storm spotters in the United States and help with the warning process and provide accurate and timely information to the NWS.
+Daniel assisted with search and rescue efforts during the 2011 outbreak.

-His love for storms continues, but respects their dangers and is ready and willing to assist in times of need.
+His love for storms continues, but respects their dangers and has trained to be better prepared for any future disaster.